 Realize you can’t do everything.
 This is tough when there are so many wonderful activities you’d love to do.
 The Internet wasn’t around when my kids were little.
 I would have enjoyed finding activities online to add to our unit studies and regular homeschool activities.
 At the same time, it would be impossible to do even a fraction of all the wonderful activities available.

 The approach I like is to look at activities in an almost intuitive way.
 Don’t try to logically choose the very best activities.
 Just look at some of the activities available, and choose some that “feel” right for your family.
 On the Living Montessori Now Facebook page alone, there are numerous activities for most holidays and many other events.
-My Activity of the Week (UPDATE: which later became Montessori Monday) has one to many Montessori-oriented activities each week.
 Have fun finding new activities to add to your homeschool, but don’t worry about the ones you don’t have the time or energy to do.

 I always remember the workshop at a homeschooling conference where the speaker said that it’s only homeschoolers who completely finish a textbook.
 How true.
 I never even studied World War II in a class before college – because World War II was at the end of the book, which we never reached in our public-school classes.